Rainbow (rock band)

-Rainbow's early work primarily used mystical lyrics with a neoclassical metal style, then went in a more pop-rock oriented direction following Dio's departure from the group.
-In 1979, Blackmore and Powell revamped the group, recruiting three new members —singer Graham Bonnet, keyboardist Don Airey and another then-former Deep Purple member, bassist Roger Glover—and this line-up gave the band their commercial breakthrough with the single "Since You Been Gone" from their fourth studio album Down to Earth.
-With Joe Lynn Turner, who replaced Bonnet in 1980, with Powell departing at the same time, Rainbow recorded three more albums—Difficult to Cure (1981), Straight Between the Eyes (1982) and Bent Out of Shape (1983)—that had commercial success similar to the band's previous albums.
-Other members of the band during this period were drummers Bobby Rondinelli and Chuck Burgi, and keyboardist David Rosenthal.
-The band split in 1984, when Blackmore and Glover re-joined Deep Purple for their reunion.
-In 1993, after leaving Deep Purple for a second time, Blackmore reformed Rainbow with a new line-up, fronted by a then-unknown Doogie White, which recorded their eighth and last studio album to date Stranger in Us All (1995).
-Blackmore's change in direction, from rock to Renaissance and medieval-influenced music, led to Rainbow's second dissolution in 1997.
-He revived the band once again in 2015, and they performed live occasionally within the next few years.
+Rainbow's early work primarily used mystical lyrics with a hard rock/heavy metal style, then went in a more pop-rock oriented direction following Dio's departure from the group.
+In 1979, Blackmore and Powell revamped the group, recruiting three new members—singer Graham Bonnet, keyboardist Don Airey and another then-former Deep Purple member, bassist Roger Glover—and this line-up gave the band their commercial breakthrough with the single "Since You Been Gone" from their fourth studio album Down to Earth.
+With Joe Lynn Turner, who replaced Bonnet in 1980, Rainbow recorded three more albums—Difficult to Cure (1981), Straight Between the Eyes (1982) and Bent Out of Shape (1983)—that had commercial success similar to the band's previous albums.
+Other members of the band during this period were drummers Bobby Rondinelli and Chuck Burgi and keyboardist David Rosenthal.
+The band split in 1984, when Blackmore and Glover re-joined Deep Purple.

+In 1993, after quitting Deep Purple for good, Blackmore reformed Rainbow with a new line-up, fronted by Doogie White, which recorded their eighth studio album Stranger in Us All (1995).

+In 1997, Blackmore broke up the band again to start fresh with Blackmore's Night, a collaboration between him and his wife Candice Night on vocals.

+Blackmore revived the band once again in 2016, and they performed tours in Europe over the next years.

+Rainbow thought about continuing to play live but those plans were scrapped due to the COVID-19 pandemic, leaving the band on hiatus since their last tour in 2019.

 Over the years Rainbow went through many personnel changes, with each studio album recorded with a different line-up, leaving Blackmore as the band's only constant member.
-In addition to Blackmore, Rainbow's current line-up includes Ronnie Romero on vocals, Jens Johansson on keyboards, Bob Nouveau on bass and David Keith on drums.
+Their longest serving line-up—which featured Blackmore on guitar, Blackmore's wife Candice Night on backing vocals, Ronnie Romero on lead vocals, Bob Nouveau on bass, David Keith on drums and Jens Johansson on keyboards—lasted from 2015 to 2019.
 Rainbow were ranked No. 90 on VH1's 100 Greatest Artists of Hard Rock.
-The band have sold over 28 million records worldwide.
+The band has sold over 28 million records worldwide.